-The 2018 election for the Executive Committee of ACES: The Society For Editing is going on now, through March 1.
+The 2018 election for the Executive Committee of ACES: The Society For Editing began Feb.
+15 and concluded March 1.

-Twelve ACES members are running for six positions.
-Candidates for president and vice president are unopposed.
+Twelve ACES members were running for six positions.
+Candidates for president and vice president were unopposed.
 The top four of 10 nominees for the at-large positions will be seated.
 All terms are two years in length.

 The candidates are presented below in order of the position sought and then in alphabetical order.
 You'll see biographical information and their answers to questions we asked about what they can offer ACES and what their ideas are for the future of the organization.